Why wormeries make great gifts for kids

 It’s hard to buy presents for a friend’s children or grandchildren, especially if you don’t see them all that often.
 You know how it is – you ask Mum if Sam still loves dinosaurs and get the response – not so much since turning 17.

-I thought long and hard a few months ago before getting Christmas presents for my best friend’s grandchildren – Reggie, 6, and Magdalena, 2.
+I thought long and hard last year before getting Christmas presents for my best friend’s grandchildren – Reggie, 6, and Magdalena, 2.
 I always like to get practical, useful things – I’m not bothered about being popular (‘Oh great, another swimming cap/duvet cover/homework bag from Auntie Julie.’)

 But this time I upped my game.